MaxBauV/AudioTimeShiftDetector/README.md

 This is particularly useful when you can set a delay for each individual speaker (e.g., via DSP).

-To measure the time delay between the speakers, it's crucial to have a measurement reference.
+To measure the time delay between the speakers, it's crucial to use a reference measurement.

 The reference is an analog loopback.
+A digital loopback is also possible but does not account for the time required for A/D and D/A conversion.
+However, this is usually not an issue if the goal is solely to achieve time alignment between the speakers.

 The measurement file is played through each speaker one at a time.
-Both the measurement microphone signal (optimally placed at the listener’s position) and the reference signal (loopback) are recorded for each run.
+For each run, both the measurement microphone signal (ideally placed at the listener’s position) and the reference signal (loopback) are recorded.

 **Example:**